 How to visit the Domus Aurea?

-The visit to the site is possible exclusively with the guided tour reservation of the Domus Aurea with virtual reality.
+The visit to the site is possible exclusively with the guided tour reservation of the Domus Aurea and the Raphael exhibition.
 An innovative visit that will allow you to discover the ancient residence of Nero in all the splendour of the past, thanks to a series of multimedia installations.

 Other attractions in the area